310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/kanata_1.md

 {% img https://f005.backblazeb2.com/file/reitoouji/ro_dsq66febf13Wgwr3.webp?timestamp=1727971099063 %}

 {% bubble Kanata norsmile2 %}
-there was someone we [worked with] at a ryuseitai job before, and they were the ones who told me about this [exhibition] happening today.
+a while ago, we ryuseitai [worked with] someone for a job, and they were the one who told me about this [exhibition] happening today.

-it is an [exhibition] with [fish paintings] from all over the world!
+it is an [exhibition] with [fish paintings] from all over the world~
 {% endbubble %}

 {% bubble Kanata v2 %}